TurkServer/meteor-tutorials/README.md

 The steps of the tutorial should be an array of objects, which take the following form:

-- `template`: The template that should be displayed in the modal for this step
+- `template`: (**required**) The template that should be displayed in the modal for this step
-- `spot`: jQuery selector of elements to highlight (can be a single selector or separated by commas).
+- `spot`: (*optional*) jQuery selector of elements to highlight (can be a single selector or separated by commas).
 If multiple elements are selected, the tutorial automatically calculates a box that will fit around all of them.
-- `onLoad`: a function that will run whenever the tutorial hits this step.
+- `onLoad`: (*optional*) a function that will run whenever the tutorial hits this step.
 Helpful if you need to make sure your interface is in a certain state before displaying the tutorial contents.

 Now, just call the `tutorial` helper with your `steps` from a template whose [offset parent](http://api.jquery.com/offsetParent/) is the same size as the body.
 This is necessary because the tutorial content is absolutely positioned relative to the window.